-The Department of Veterinary Medicine and Surgery exists to serve MD Anderson research programs.
+The Veterinary Medicine and Surgery department exists to serve MD Anderson research programs.

 Our primary mission is to provide the best possible veterinary care, facilities and services in support of the institutional animal care and use program, in keeping with all applicable laws, regulations, guidelines and Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) accreditation standards.

 The department's capabilities are broad based and flexible to accommodate a variety of research interests while remaining in compliance with required standards.
 The basis of our program is centered on the well being of all animals, the best interests of our researchers, and the best interest of MD Anderson and its animal care and use program.

 Clinical and basic cancer research involving laboratory animals is conducted at MD Anderson.
 Improved cancer treatments and diagnostic procedures are being developed using laboratory animals.
 These involve chemotherapeutic and immunologic agents, surgical procedures, radiotherapy and combinations of multiple modalities.

 Basic cancer research is conducted in support of patient care in the above areas as well, but also includes other animal use areas such as cancer biology, genetics, biochemistry, molecular therapeutics, immunology, pathology, pharmacology, biomathematics, neurology, anesthesiology and veterinary medicine and surgery.